 Trained in narrative nonfiction, Julie writes stories that explore and reveal why people do what they do.
 Grief and its impact on identity are recurrent themes in Julie’s work, shaped by the sudden death of her older brother as a young adult, and the equally unexpected death of her mother when Julie was a new mom herself.
 Her writing has appeared in Cleaning Up Glitter, Gravel, The Same, The Juggler, Marketing Computers, and on the “This I Believe” segment on WFYI-FM, the National Public Radio affiliate in Indianapolis, Indiana.

 Julie has an MFA in creative writing from Lesley University and a BA in cognitive psychology from the University of Notre Dame.
-She currently serves as co-editor of creative nonfiction for Mud Season Review, an international literary journal based in Burlington, Vermont.
+She previously served as co-editor of creative nonfiction for Mud Season Review, an international literary journal based in Burlington, Vermont.

 COPYWRITER AND MARKETING CONSULTANT

 Julie is an experienced marketing and development professional and remains active in those fields as a freelance content writer and consultant.